 Have your child try her hand at creating a colorful, beaded necklace that's not only stylish, but also tells a story.

-Help your high schooler to make a beautiful Africa mask to help her reinforce important spatial and compositional skills.
+Help your child to make a beautiful Africa mask to help her reinforce important spatial and compositional skills.

 Add some fun to arts and crafts by having your child make a self portrait using nature as her palette.